Best daily deals

 The Apple AirPods (3rd generation) seems to one-up the AirPods (2nd generation) in just about every way.
 The third-generation AirPods has an IPX4 rating, MagSafe charging case, and supports features like spatial audio.
 However, even with all these new goodies, it retains the worst feature of the Apple AirPods (2nd gen): an unsealed fit.
 You may be tempted to get the AirPods (3rd gen), but newer isn’t always better.
 In fact, you might just be better off with something else altogether.

-Editor’s note: this versus article was updated on February 7, 2024, to answer more frequently asked questions and to update formatting.
+Editor’s note: this versus article was updated on May 6, 2024, to answer more frequently asked questions.

 Does the AirPods (3rd generation) fit better than the Apple AirPods (2nd generation)?

-Apple slightly tweaked the look of the AirPods (3rd generation) with a more rounded and slightly angled earbud shape compared to the AirPods (2nd generation).
+Apple tweaked the look of the AirPods (3rd generation), which have a more rounded and slightly angled earbud shape compared to the AirPods (2nd generation).
 Shorter stems also prop the newer AirPods up, compared to the second generation’s long, spindly stems.

 A hand holds a Apple AirPods (3rd generation) earbud by the stem to reveal the open-type fit and embedded sensors.